sameerbartaula/IATD-microcourses-frontend/README.md

 # Setup Instructions

-This project provides the backend API for the MicroCourses platform, built with Node.js, Express, and MongoDB.
+This project provides the frontend for the MicroCourses platform, built with React.

 ## Clone the Repository